elescj/projects/012-facial/README.md

 1. **Data (image) Processing**
    - **Data Retrieval and Preparation**: Extract data from the ZIP file and prepare the training and test data.
-   - **Data Visualization**: Randomly choose a few images and observe their potential features that may be extracted in CNN.
+   - **Data Demonstration**: Randomly choose a few images and observe their potential features that may be extracted in CNN; demonstrate the class distribution.
    - **Data Preprocessing**: Label the data, split into training and test set, normalize the images, and encode the categories.

 2. **Modelling**
+   - Compare basic neural network and CNN models' performance applied in greyscale and RBG.
-   - Build four models with different neuron structures for comparison.
+   - Build two transfer learning models for comparison.
    - The models include an initial base model, refined model with more neuron layers and augmented data.
-   - For each model, build the architecture, training this model, and evaluate the model accuracy and confusion matrix.
+   - For each model, build the architecture, training this model, and evaluate the model accuracy.

 3. **Transfer Learning**
-   - Build a transfer learning model with pre-trained VGG16 model.
+   - Build two transfer learning models (VGG16 and ResNet V2 models).
+   - For each model, build the architecture, training this model, and evaluate the model accuracy.

+4. **Final Model**
+   - Apply the best model on the dataset.
    - Evaluate the model accuracy and confusion matrix.

 ## 📝 Results